County Galway Ireland · Co. Galway · Lettermore Save · Share

 Nov-Feb

-The Atlantic weather is serious.
-The bay shows teeth.
-The roads stay open but the water between the islands is angry.
-Come if you respect it.
+Atlantic weather is serious out here and the bay shows its teeth.
+The causeways stay open but the straits between the islands turn angry.
+Come only if you respect it.

 ◐ Mind yourself